s-hfarooq/XPS-15-9570-PopOS-Tweaks/README.md

   Then reboot

+## Fix Dual Boot Time Issue
+  When dual booting Ubuntu and Windows, an issue occurs where the time in Windows is incorrect after rebooting from Ubuntu.
+To fix this , make Ubuntu use local time

+    timedatectl set-local-rtc 1 --adjust-system-clock

 ## Install Packages

   Install tlp, powertop, gnome-tweak-tool, gnome-shell-extensions, vim, g++, xfce4-terminal, exfat-fuse, and exfat-utils.
 Do this by running